NeoCareSolutions/ng-quick-date/README.md

-## Deprecated:

-Sorry everyone, but I just don't have time to work on this anymore.
-Also, after using this in my own app, I realized that it was lacking in some fundamental ways.
-I think what is really needed is a good polyfill for `<input type='date'>` and `<input type='datetime-local'>`.
-Unfortunately, I don't know of any great ones.
-If someone were to start on a better one, I'd love to contribute.
-And if anyone wants to maintain this project, please let me know.

-Adam

----

 # ngQuickDate

 ngQuickDate is an [Angular.js](http://angularjs.org/) Date/Time picker directive.
 It stresses speed of data entry and simplicity while being highly configurable and easy to re-style.